plone/meta/config/README.rst

   Use MSG as commit message instead of an artificial one.

 --no-commit
   Don't automatically commit changes after the configuration run.
-Implies --no-push.

 --no-push
   Avoid pushing at the end of the configuration run.